VinAIResearch/TPC-tensorflow/README.md

 # Temporal Predictive Coding For Model-Based Planning In Latent Space

 This is an implementation of the paper [Temporal Predictive Coding For Model-Based Planning In Latent Space](https://arxiv.org/abs/2106.07156) in Tensorflow 2 .
 We propose TPC - an information-theoretic representation learning framework for reinforcement learning from high-dimensional observations.
-TPC employs temporal predictive coding to encode elements in the environment that can be predicted across time, and learns this representation in conjunction with a recurrent state space model that allows planning in latent space.
+TPC employs temporal predictive coding to encode elements in the environment that can be predicted across time, and learns this representation in conjunction with a recurrent state space model that allows for direct planning in latent space.
 Experiments show that our model is superior to existing methods in several DMControl tasks.

 <img width="100%" src="./tpc.png">